Go-Stop

 Go-Stop (Korean: 고스톱; RR: Goseutop), also called Godori (고도리, after the winning move in the game) is a Korean fishing card game played with a Hwatu (화투) deck.
 The game can be called Matgo (맞고) when only two players are playing.

 The game is derived from similar Japanese fishing games such as Hana-awase and Hachihachi, though the Japanese hanafuda game Koi-koi is in turn partially derived from Go-Stop.

-Modern Korean-produced hwatu decks usually includes bonus cards specifically intended for play with Go-Stop, unlike Japanese hanafuda decks.
+Modern Korean-produced hwatu decks usually include bonus cards specifically intended for play with Go-Stop, unlike Japanese hanafuda decks.
 Typically there are two or three players, although there is a variation where four players can play.
 The objective of this game is to score a minimum predetermined number of points, usually three or seven, and then call a "Go" or a "Stop", where the name of the game derives.
 When a "Go" is called, the game continues, and the number of points or amount of money is first increased, and then doubled, tripled, quadrupled and so on.
 A player calling "Go" risks another player scoring the minimum and winning all the points themselves.
 If a "Stop" is called, the game ends and the caller collects their winnings.

+History

+The game was invented in the 1960s and became very popular in South Korea in the 1970s.
+The game was still described as popular there in the 1990s and 2010s.

+Significance

+The game is the most popular Hwatu-type game in South Korea.